MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Blipper.md

 The enemy stands still underwater, goes right and left twice while going back to the center after each move, then finally does a big jump with recoil when they go back.
 #### Dash and Turn
 The enemy dashes to their direction, then stops for a few frames.
 They dash twice, stop, dash again and do one last dash which makes the enemy turn around at the end of it.
+#### Jump and Turn
+The enemy jumps to their direction and turns around with a timer.
+Switches to the jumping frame while it's going upwards while facing it's initial direction.
+Collision doesn't effect it.